2026 Tournament Rules

 Top Lady Angler – A non-cash award presented to the lady angler with the highest total points under the tournament scoring system.

-OPTIONAL CASH AWARDS: Optional Cash Awards are separate from the base Tournament awards and are not required for Tournament participation.
-Optional Cash Award fees may be paid by cash, cashier’s check, or credit card, subject to a 3.5% processing fee, on the day of registration.
+Optional Cash Awards are voluntary and separate from the base Tournament awards.
+Optional Cash Awards are not required for Tournament participation; however, Optional Cash Award categories may only be entered by registered tournament teams.
+Optional Cash Award fees may be paid by cash or credit card, subject to a 3% processing fee, on the day of registration.

 After a 10% deduction for Tournament expenses, payouts shall be as follows: